WPoelman/ud-boxer/README.md

 ### Notes
 - This project uses version 4.0.0 of the PMB dataset, which can be downloaded from here: https://pmb.let.rug.nl/data.php
 - There are some minor issues with this version of the dataset that will be fixed in future versions:
-  * There are several sense ids that contain whitespace
+  * There are several synset ids that contain whitespace
   * There are some empty `*.sbn` documents
   * There are several cyclic SBN graphs (they should all be Directed Acyclic Graphs (DAGs))
   * Some SBN files contain constants that cannot be distinguished from indices.
 For example: `en/silver/p15/d3131`